cuulee/contextablejs/README.md

 Node.js gives us freedom which allows for different applications and multiple instances of the same application to be started in the same process.
 This means that all services in this case share the same application context which is not desirable and many times seriously dangerous.
 This freedom doesn't come without sacrifices.
 Not having a unified application context is a very big problem and writing a long-term sustainable code becomes a challenge.

-Wouldn't be nice if we could create an application context object for each application and we would simple send it down to application objects when the application is created and the application would magically work isolated from other applications in the process.
+Wouldn't be nice if we could create an application context object for each application and we would simple send it down to the application objects (when the application is created) and the application would magically work isolated from other applications in the process.
 The application in this case becomes a configurable component thus we can run multiple instances of the same application, with different contexts, within the same process.

 This is one of the core features of *Contextable.js*.
 The idea is not drastically new but brings a different prospective of what an application is and how ti works.
-Did you know, that the JavaScript implementation of [GraphQL](https://github.com/graphql/graphql-js) adopts this concept - you send a context to GraphQL resolvers by passing it as an argument to the `graphql` method?
+[GraphQL](https://github.com/graphql/graphql-js) also adopts this concept - you send a context to GraphQL resolvers by passing it as an argument to the `graphql` method.
 There are other examples, for sure.

 ### Unopinionated ORM

 Almost all monolithic frameworks provide some sort of ORM (e.g. ActiveRecord) for easy data manipulation where the magic does all the heavy database stuff.
 Good and flexible ORM is the crucial added value for a developer.
 Good JavaScript ORMs also handle data type casting for us thus the object values always have the desired data type.
 Beside that and all other goodies, things get complicated if multiple database adapters are needed.
 None of these solutions expect that a single model would need to use two or more different databases at the same time within the same model.
 All models are supposed to use a single database adapter.

-In Node.js environment you can find super duper ORM packages like [mongoose](http://mongoosejs.com/), [sequelize](sequelizejs.com), [bookshelf](http://bookshelfjs.org/) and so on.
+In Node.js environment you can find super duper ORM packages like [mongoose](http://mongoosejs.com/), [sequelize](sequelizejs.com) and  [bookshelf](http://bookshelfjs.org/).
 You can get pretty good layer of functionality as with popular monolithic frameworks like Ruby on Rails, but you still don't have a unified ORM system and your models are always locked to a specific database adapter.

 *Contextable.js* is unopinionated ORM, offering tools for building unopinionated, context-aware models.
 Models share the same (application) context and thus can use all features attached to a context.
 This means that if you attach [MongoDB](https://github.com/mongodb/node-mongodb-native) and [ElasticSearch](https://github.com/elastic/elasticsearch-js) connectors to a context your models will be able to use both of them at the same time.
 You can add whatever you need to a context and all that features are automagically available in all you models.